bozsahin/ccglab/README.md

 # ccglab
-Combinatory Categorial Grammar (CCG): All combinators,  parsing to logical form and parameter estimation for CCG and probabilistic CCG.
+Combinatory Categorial Grammar (CCG): All combinators,  parsing to logical form, and parameter estimation for CCG and probabilistic CCG.

 <b>There is an installer for ccglab, which I describe toward the bottom of README.
            Please read the preliminaries first to make it ready.</b>

-This is Common Lisp code running on linux/macos.
+This is Common Lisp code.
+It needs a real linux, or one in macosphere or windowsphere.

+SBCL and CCL are usable out of the box for CCGlab.
 If you already have an ANSI Common Lisp, it can work with it too.

-(GCL and CLisp are ANSI but the first one does not come with CLOS, and CLisp has weird locks on standard package files to turn them on.
-This is unfortunate because some dispatch macros for the Lisp reader needs methods, therefore not usable in GCL/Clisp out of the box.)
+GCL and CLisp are ANSI but the first one does not come with CLOS, and CLisp has weird locks on standard package files to turn them on.
+This is unfortunate because some dispatch macros for the Lisp reader needs methods, therefore not usable in GCL/Clisp out of the box.

-SBCL and CCL are usable out of the box for CCGlab.

 I added Allegro CL support for CCGlab (for calling bash scripts etc.), but somewhat reluctantly.
 Its free versions are so cryptic about heap control you will avoid it and spend most of your time garbage-collecting rather than doing useful work.
 Not worth it, folks.

 Design and development of CCGlab continues to be in SBCL, then checked with CCL.
-Fingers crossed for Allegro CL.
-(One experiment I ran on SBCL which took 3 hours of CPU time still runs in Allegro CL as I write after 19 hours, spewing out lots of garbage-collection messages.)

 <b>FOR WINDOWS</b>

-You need a linux system for CCGlab.
-There are three options for windows:
+You need a linux system for ccglab.
+There are three options for windows (I recommend the first one):

 <ol>
            <li> For windows 10: Follow these <a href="docs/windows10-directions.txt">directions</a>.
-No partitions, no virtualnox, no hassles.
+No partitions, no virtualbox, no hassles.
 You now have linux as a W10 app with ccglab in it.
 <li> For windows earlier than W10: install a virtual box such as Oracle's: https://www.virtualbox.org/.

 Then follow one of the advices below for linuxes for ccglab install, depending on your (virtual) machine.